SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 ***

 #### Policies Without `script-src 'unsafe-eval'`

+`eval()` is currently still required in some parts of OpenUI5 for synchronous loading and other functionality.
+However, we recommend loading JavaScript resources asynchronously, which also avoids the use of `eval()`.
+For more information about asynchronous loading, see [Modules and Dependencies](Modules_and_Dependencies_91f23a7.md).
+For more information about avoiding synchronous APIs that might lead to synchronous loading, see [Legacy Factories Replacement](Legacy_Factories_Replacement_491bd9c.md).

 For a CSP policy that doesn't allow `eval()` you must also avoid the following elements when developing OpenUI5 apps: